-The Canadian Association of Emergency Physicians (CAEP) recognizes the importance of Point-of-Care-Ultrasound (PoCUS) as an adjunct to the delivery of excellent emergency care in all types of emergency settings throughout Canada.
-Point of Care Ultrasound (PoCUS) is defined as "diagnostic or procedural guidance ultrasound that is performed by a clinician during a patient encounter to help guide the evaluation and management of that patient."
+The Canadian Association of Emergency Physicians (CAEP) recognizes the importance of Point-of-Care-Ultrasound (PoCUS) as an adjunct to the delivery of excellent emergency care Point of Care Ultrasound (PoCUS) is defined as "diagnostic or procedural guidance ultrasound that is performed by a clinician during a patient encounter to help guide the evaluation and management of that patient."
 (1).